 Front started changing pricing every three weeks.
 They could handle the risk because they did it with small cohorts.
 This way, one can see the results with each price change and adopt the successful ones.
 Adobe was following a similar strategy.
 They didn’t go all-in without doing some testing with the subscription model, and you shouldn’t, too.

-A lot of SaaS businesses try to compete in their market, establishing low prices either directly through cheap services or indirectly through sales and discounts.
+A lot of SaaS businesses try to compete in their target market, establishing low prices either directly through cheap services or indirectly through sales and discounts.
 This allows attracting more users, but on the other hand, you will struggle to win their loyalty.
 It means that in order to retain them, you will have to constantly stick to a low pricing strategy.

 Competing on value implies producing the best quality products.
 The opportunities to add value to your product are endless.
 All you need is a strong team and enough investments.
 On the other hand, this may be quite challenging and requires lots of resources.